Frequently asked Questions

 What is the South African equivalent of my Continental/English/U.S.A. size?

 There is no absolute equivalence between measurement standards — your correct size and fit may even vary from style to style (between boots, shoes and sandals) within the same standard — but the tables below can be used as a general conversion guide.
-Please contact us if you need assistance with your size or special fit if undecided on the sizing.

 Our shop in Currys Post is open every day except 25 December.
 Shop hours are: